 Each MFD function of the TOE is explained below.
 Most functions are invoked by the operation from the operation panel of the MFD.
 Some functions are invoked when receiving data.
-Moreover, some functions are invoked by the Web operation for the TOE, that is, a Web site that the TOE offers for remote operation.
+Moreover, some functions are invoked by the operation of MFD Web site, that is, a Web site that the MFD offers for remote operation.